yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 Several peculiarities and limitations of the implementation can be noted:
- * The NAK PDUs issued by Sender always contain the beginning of the file up to filling up the PDU with data.
+ * The NAK PDUs issued by the Sender always contain the beginning of the file up to filling up the PDU with data.
 Unless the file is very large and with lots of small gaps, a NAK PDU will contain all the missing data at the given point.
  * The Receiver will overwrite the list of segments to resend with the list received in the latest NAK.
  * Keep Alive PDU and Prompt PDU are not used.
  * Filestore requests are not supported.